Tax Relief Strategies · · 18 min read

 Determine Eligibility for SSDI Back Pay

-We understand that the process can feel overwhelming, especially with the mandatory five-month waiting period following your established onset date (EOD) before you can start receiving benefits.
+We understand that the process can feel overwhelming, especially with the mandatory following your established onset date (EOD) before you can start receiving benefits.
 For instance, if your EOD is January 2024 and your application is accepted in January 2025, your retroactive pay would generally begin from June 2024.

 You are not alone in this journey.
-This organization is here to assist you, utilizing trained non-professional advocates who can provide support without forming a client-representative relationship.
+This organization is here to assist you, utilizing trained who can provide support without forming a client-representative relationship.
 Please note that this organization is not a legal practice and does not offer legal guidance.
 We're here to help you navigate this process with compassion and understanding.

 Follow the arrows to understand each requirement for SSDI back pay.
 Each box represents a step or criterion — if you meet the condition, proceed to the next box.